-The risks to your charity from cyber-fraud are increasing all the time.
+The risks to your charity from cyber crime are increasing all the time.
 It’s a huge problem, which all organisations need to be aware of and guard against.
 Around 70% of all fraud is now committed online and it has been described as ‘the crime of our times’.

 Cyber crimes can be quite complex and difficult to detect, often involving data breaches or identity fraud.
 It’s important that you consider how best to protect your charity’s valuable assets from harm online.